 That same year, we also installed solar panels on the walls of our production facility in Finland.
 Under optimal conditions, the panels provide all the electricity needed for our office facilities nearby.

-In 2023, Prevex will reach operational carbon neutrality.
-This goal is achieved through compensating for the remaining part of our direct and indirect CO2 emissions.
-As we have already lowered these emissions by 89%, the compensation will concern the remaining 11% in 2023.
-Thanks to further improvements, the amount of compensation will be only 5% in 2025.
+In 2023, Prevex reached operational carbon neutrality.
+This goal was achieved through compensating for the remaining part of our direct and indirect CO2 emissions.
+We aim at continually decreasing the amount of compensation, from 7,5% in 2023 to 3% in 2025.

 Read more about our principles for climate compensation

 The next step on our journey towards carbon neutrality is to gradually introduce recycled raw materials in both products and packaging.
-This work started in early 2022, when our best-selling water trap Smartloc was introduced in a new version containing 45% recycled polypropylene (rPP).
+This work started in early 2022, when a new version of our best-selling water trap Smartloc was introduced, containing 45% recycled polypropylene (rPP).
 Our other water traps soon followed.

-We aim to gradually increase the amount of rPP in products – in 2025, 90% of the raw material will be rPP.
+We aim to gradually increase the amount of rPP in products – in the future, 90% of the raw material will be rPP.
 At the same time, we have also switched to recycled plastic in our packaging.
 All these measures will help us further reduce our CO2 emissions.